Sidebar Menu

 National Reconciliation Week

-The 2026 theme, All In, makes clear that reconciliation is not a spectator sport, and that all of us must step away from the sidelines and take action to make change.
+The 2026 theme, All In, made it clear that reconciliation is not a spectator sport, and that all of us must step away from the sidelines and take action to make change.

-Held across Australia between July 5th and 12th, 2026, Australians have the opportunity to learn about First Nations cultures and histories and participate in Indigenous activities.
+Held across Australia between July 4th and 11th of July in 2027, Australians have the opportunity to learn about First Nations cultures and histories and participate in Indigenous activities.

 Acknowledgement

-Aboriginal Cultural Immersions acknowledges all Aboriginal and Torres Strait Islander peoples across this continent and surrounding Islands.
-We also acknowledge The Dreaming, which has been ongoing since the time of creation and now shapes our future.
+Aboriginal Cultural Immersions acknowledges all Aboriginal and Torres Strait Islander peoples across this continent.
+We also acknowledge The Dreaming is ongoing and shapes our future.

 We pay homage to the traditional owners, past, present and future, as caretakers of the lands which we work, live and play.